Altar Linen Care

 Our Music Ministry Ministers seek to encourage the congregation’s “full, conscious and active participation” in the liturgical life of the church, especially as it pertains to music.
 Our Music Ministry provides liturgical music for the regular weekend Masses and other occasions.
 From choirs to cantors to instrumentalists, our parish is blessed with a dynamic range of musical gifts.
 All ages are welcome to share their gifts through this ministry.

-Sacristans assist the clergy and the assembly of faith in the Eucharistic celebrations and other liturgical celebrations.
+Sacristans assist the clergy and the assembly of faithful in the Eucharistic celebrations and other liturgical celebrations.
 The duties of the Sacristan are carried out under the direction of the Director of Worship.
 Sacristans assist in the preparation of the sanctuary for the liturgical celebration and in the coordination of the various ministries assisting.
 Although the responsibilities are varied, the importance of the sacristan ministry can not be understated.
 The sacristan ministry assists the assembly in celebrating this life with Christ and thus enabling the liturgy to “flow properly”.

 If you are interested in receiving more information or if you wish to volunteer for a ministry,